effekseer/EffekseerForUE/docs/index_en.md

 The normal map to the model does not apply.

+If a large number of models are drawn, the speed tends to decrease.

 ## Todo

 - Match of display of Effekseer and UnrealEngine4 of subtraction, distortion